 Prudential (PRU) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the financial services company had lost 3.55% over the past month.
-This has lagged the Finance sector's loss of 3.28% and the S&P 500's loss of 2.45% in that time.
+Prior to today's trading, shares of the financial services company had gained 5.46% over the past month.
+This has outpaced the Finance sector's gain of 2.23% and lagged the S&P 500's gain of 5.65% in that time.

-Wall Street will be looking for positivity from Prudential as it approaches its next earnings report date.
-On that day, Prudential is projected to report earnings of $2.95 per share, which would represent a year-over-year decline of 28.22%.
-Meanwhile, our latest consensus estimate is calling for revenue of $13.95 billion, down 1.84% from the prior-year quarter.
+Investors will be hoping for strength from Prudential as it approaches its next earnings release.
+In that report, analysts expect Prudential to post earnings of $2.95 per share.
+This would mark a year-over-year decline of 28.22%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $13.95 billion, down 1.84% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $12.10 per share and revenue of $54.92 billion.
-These totals would mark changes of -17.01% and -9.56%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $12.10 per share and revenue of $54.92 billion, which would represent changes of -17.01% and -9.56%, respectively, from the prior year.

-Any recent changes to analyst estimates for Prudential should also be noted by investors.
+Investors should also note any recent changes to analyst estimates for Prudential.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.14% lower.
-Prudential is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.14% lower within the past month.
+Prudential is currently a Zacks Rank #3 (Hold).

-Digging into valuation, Prudential currently has a Forward P/E ratio of 9.42.
-Its industry sports an average Forward P/E of 9.55, so we one might conclude that Prudential is trading at a discount comparatively.
+Investors should also note Prudential's current valuation metrics, including its Forward P/E ratio of 9.66.
+This represents a discount compared to its industry's average Forward P/E of 9.99.

 Click to get this free report